benchmark-solutions/methadone/README.markdown

     });

-When you mixin a class, Methadone.js will instantiate an instance of this class for you regardless of whether or not you
+When you mixin a class, Methadone.js will instantiate an instance of this class for you regardless of whether or not you provide constructor arguments.

     methadone(function() {